microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 - [Save and share customized views](/azure/cost-management-billing/costs/save-share-views.md) to revisit them later, collaborate with stakeholders, and drive awareness of current costs.
   - Use private views for yourself and shared views for others to see and manage.
   - Pin views to the Azure portal dashboard to create a heads-up display when you sign into the portal.
-  - Download an image of the chart and copy a link to the view to provide quick access from external emails, documents, etc. Note recipients are required to sign in and have access to the cost data.
+  - To provide quick access from external emails, documents, and other information, download an image of the chart and copy a link to the view.
+Note recipients are required to sign in and have access to the cost data.
   - Download summarized data to share with others who don't have direct access.
   - Subscribe to scheduled alerts to send emails with a chart and/or data to stakeholders on a daily, weekly, or monthly basis.
 - As you review costs, make note of questions that you can't answer with the raw cloud usage and cost data.
-Feed this back into your cost allocation strategy to ensure more metadata is added via tags and labels.
+To ensure more metadata is added via tags and labels, feed this back into your cost allocation strategy.
 - Use the different tools optimized to provide the details you need to understand the holistic picture of your resource cost and usage.
   - [Analyze resource usage metrics in Azure Monitor](/azure/azure-monitor/essentials/tutorial-metrics.md).
   - [Review resource configuration changes in Azure Resource Graph](/azure/governance/resource-graph/how-to/get-resource-changes.md).
-- If you need to build more advanced reports or merge cost data with other cloud or business data, [leverage the FinOps toolkit Power BI reports](https://aka.ms/ftk/pbi).
+- If you need to build more advanced reports or merge cost data with other cloud or business data, [use the FinOps toolkit Power BI reports](https://aka.ms/ftk/pbi).

 <br>

 ## Building on the basics

-At this point, you're likely productively utilizing the native reporting and analysis solutions in the portal and have possibly started building advanced reports in Power BI.
+At this point, you're likely utilizing the native reporting and analysis solutions in the portal and possibly started building advanced reports in Power BI.
 As you move beyond the basics, consider the following to help you scale your reporting and analysis capabilities:

 - Talk to your stakeholders to ensure you have a firm understanding of their end goals.
   - Differentiate between "tasks" and "goals."
 Tasks are performed to accomplish goals and will change as technology and our use of it evolves, while goals are more consistent over time.